 Quarterly review of take-up in the major regional office occupier markets in the UK.

-Total take-up across the Big Nine office markets (Birmingham, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, Manchester and Newcastle) amounted to 1.96 million sq ft in Q1 2020, 8% below the quarterly average.
+Total take-up across the Big Nine office markets (Birmingham, Bristol, Cardiff, Edinburgh, Glasgow, Leeds, Liverpool, Manchester and Newcastle) amounted to 329,000 sq ft in the city centre and 447,000 sq ft in the out-of-town markets, 75% and 42% below their respective ten-year quarterly averages.